1. Helmsley Town (1) Streets, Buildings & Market Square

 See also Helmsley Castle,

-Approaching Helmsley on the A170 Thirsk Road you cross the bridge over the River Rye and first view of the keep of Helmsley Castle, which with the Parish Church, dominate the skyline.
+Approaching Helmsley on the A170 Thirsk Road you cross the bridge over the River Rye and first view of the east gate keep of Helmsley Castle, which with the Parish Church, dominate the skyline.
 Helmsley as been an important market town since early medieval times and is a popular with tourist visiting this historic town.

 Bridge Street, one of Helmsley's attractive streets of stone built shops, pubs and cafe's just off Market Square in the distance.
 Driving straight on brings you into Market Place, a wide area usually filled with cars as it acts as the main central car park.